 - Get enough sleep – again important for hormone health.

 - Maintain a healthy weight, and seek help from an Accredited Practising Dietitian for advice on what works for you.

 - Speak to your gynaecologist about exogenous progesterone options (i.e. pills, suppositories, progesterone in oil etc)

 Trying to conceive?
 Need some advice around nutrition and lifestyle to help optimise your fertility?
-Book in with me for a FREE 15 minute discovery call to learn how nutrition plays an important role in your conception journey and supporting a healthy pregnancy.
+Apply to work with me here.